emdeha/emdeha.github.io/_posts/2016-11-27-democracy.markdown

-A lot of corporations these days are run in a totalitarian, bureaucratic manner which leads to yielding high profit for some decades but in the end leaves an eternally dying monster which does nothing but continue getting the life out of the humans which comprise it.
+A lot of corporations these days are run in a totalitarian, bureaucratic manner which leads to yielding high profit for some decades but in the end leaves an eternally dying monster which does nothing but continue getting the life out of the humans who comprise it.
 Yeah, many organizations, especially software companies, are trying to put more power in their employees by some HR tactics but they're doing it solely for the purpose of yielding more profits.
-If employees didn't notice that it'd be great, but it's usually either quite obvious or the people are just clever enough to figure out the delusion.
+If employees didn't notice that, it'd be great, but it's usually either quite obvious or the people are just clever enough to figure out the delusion.
 And once someone understands that they are being tricked, they no longer trust you and want to help you.